 - Fighting Pokémon

-Fairy Pokémon attacks deal twice as much damage to dark, dragon, and fighting types.
+Fairy Pokémon attacks are strong against dark, dragon, and fighting types, dealing twice as much damage.
 This means that moves such as Dazzling Gleam and Draining Kiss hit for four times damage against Pangoro, Hydreigon, and others that combine the typings we mentioned, often leading to a one-hit KO.

 What are the best fairy Pokémon counters?